Boyquotes/PS2Game-Client/README.md

 This repo contains the source code for PS2Game's client.

 PS2Game is a **p**latformer **s**andbox **2**D game.
 It is currently work in progress.
-This game is made in Godot Game Engine 4.
+This game is made in Godot Game Engine 3.5.
 The name "PS2Game" is just a temporary name.
 This name should be changed in the future.

 This project is **COMPLETELY** free to use.
-Anyone can make use of this project for any kind of open source use, so long as said use is also under the AGPL license.
-For more info, consult [LICENSE.md](https://github.com/Hasibix/PS2Game/blob/master/LICENSE.md)
+Anyone can make use of this project for any kind of open source use, so long as said use is also under the GPLv3 license.
+For more info, consult [LICENSE.md](https://github.com/Hasibix/PS2Game-Client/blob/master/LICENSE.md)

 Credits:

 [Asterisk-ops](https://github.com/Ast3risk-ops) - License, README

 Evalix - Artworks

 Matthew - SFX

 [Talltale Studios](https://github.com/Talltale-Studios) - Patch9 Button

 [Hexagon Nico](https://github.com/HexagonNico) - Cinematic Camera 2D

 More information about this project, docs and more credits coming soon.